GeorgeWebDevCy/tcn-mlm/readme.txt

 * Provide this WordPress readme to surface plugin metadata and setup notes inside the admin.

 == Upgrade Notice ==
+= 0.1.9 =
+Ongoing pricing/category sync for auto-generated membership products.
+Update if you rely on the seeded catalogue.

 = 0.1.8 =
 Pricing and categorisation fixes for seeded membership products.
 Update if you rely on the auto-generated products.